 Each term references the fact that someone has lost a spouse and in that way, all three terms are similar, sharing the same meaning.
 These terms are, however, used differently and are not gender-neutral terms, so it’s important to know which word to use when.

-- A woman who has lost her spouse is a widow.
+- A widow is a woman who has lost her spouse.

-- A man who has lost his spouse is a widower.
+- A widower is a man who has lost his spouse.

-- A man or woman who has lost their spouse has been widowed.
+- Being "widowed" refers to a man or woman who has lost their spouse.

 As you see, the first two are descriptions of a person whereas the last word, widowed, is the reason someone becomes a widow or widower.